Winter 2018 Workshops

-This workshop will introduce you to sources of Canadian data, with a focus on tools for discovering Statistics Canada data, including CANSIM, CHASS Census Analyser, and <odesi>.
+This workshop will introduce you to sources of Canadian statistics, with a focus on tools for discovering Statistics Canada data, including CANSIM, CHASS Census Analyser, and the Map & Data Library catalogue.
 It will cover search strategies and techniques and allow hands-on time for exploring and discovering data of interest to your own research.

 Introduction to ArcGIS Desktop 10.5

 In this workshop, attendees will learn the basics of Geographic Information Systems (GIS).
-Topics covered include loading, manipulating, and visualizing geospatial datasets using Esri's ArcGIS software package.
-Basic database and cartographic skills will also be introduced.
+Hands-on activities will cover loading, manipulating, and visualizing geospatial datasets using Esri's ArcGIS software, working towards creating digital maps.

 Introduction to ArcGIS Online

 In this workshop, attendees will learn the basics of web mapping and Geographic Information Systems (GIS) in an online enviornment.
-Topics covered include loading, manipulating, and visualizing geospatial datasets online using Esri’s ArcGIS Online software.
-Basic web-mapping and app-development skills will also be introduced.
+Hands-on activities will cover loading, manipulating, and visualizing geospatial datasets online using Esri’s ArcGIS Online software, working towards creating interactive online maps.

 Introduction to Data Visualization